 This post may contain affiliate links.

-Polish Sausage Sandwich Recipe is the Chicago sidewalk classic that lands on your plate in under an hour, with smoky char-grilled Polish sausage piled on a soft hoagie roll under a tangle of sweet caramelized onions and a stripe of yellow mustard, and one lazy summer Saturday we made these for the girls and Maddie immediately voted them above any backyard burger we have ever cooked.
+Polish Sausage Recipe is the Chicago sidewalk classic that lands on your plate in under an hour, with smoky char-grilled Polish sausage piled on a soft hoagie roll under a tangle of sweet caramelized onions and a stripe of yellow mustard, and one lazy summer Saturday we made these for the girls and Maddie immediately voted them above any backyard burger we have ever cooked.
 If you love big, drippy sandwich wins, this one slots right in next to our Air Fryer Cheddar Brats.

 Caramelize the onions low and slow, hit the sausages over a hot grill, and you have built a Maxwell Street classic in your own kitchen.

-Polish Sausage Sandwich Recipe Quick Look
+Polish Sausage Recipe Quick Look

 - 🕐 Prep Time: 10 minutes